good4something-6/BE-NEWS-PROJECT/README.md

 PGDATABASE=nc_news_test;
 ```

+### Creating and populating test and development databases

 The (empty) databases are created from scratch by running the npm script as follows: 'npm run setup-dbs' (see package.json scripts section)

 The test database is populated either manually or as part of the jest testing process